Stannocene

 Stannocene is an organometallic compound with the formula Sn(C5H5)2.
 It appears yellow-brown, and melts around 105 °C.

 Chemically, stannocene is a metallocene that can be produced efficiently from cyclopentadienyl sodium and tin(II) chloride.
 Unlike in ferrocene the two cyclopentadienyl rings are not parallel.

+Stannocene reacts with strong Lewis acids to give the cyclopentadienyltin(II) cation, SnC_{5}H.